tmoesl/customer-demand-analysis/README.md

    - Weekday **Delivery Times** are 26.1% longer than weekend deliveries, likely due to increased traffic and reduced staffing.

 7. **Customer Satisfaction**
-   - The **Net Promoter Score (NPS)** is 34.42%, indicating generally positive customer sentiment.
+   - The **NPS** is 34.42%, indicating generally positive customer sentiment.
-   - The **Customer Retention Rate** is 21.92%, with a **Customer Rating Participation Rate** of 61.22%, leaving a significant portion of orders unrated.
+   - The **CRR** is 21.92%, with a **CRPR** of 61.22%, leaving a significant portion of orders unrated.

+***Note**: The current dataset lacks timestamped information, limiting the ability to analyze changes over time in key business areas.*

 ## Business Recommendations